toshimaru/blog.toshima.ru/_posts/2020-01-02-rails-migration-bulk-true.md

 layout: post
 title: Rails Bulk Migration
 tags: rails activerecord
-last_modified_at: 2021-01-31
+last_modified_at: 2023-09-20
 ---

-Schema change on RDB could be a dangerous operation.
+Schema changes in RDB can be dangerous operations.

-That's the same on Rails, so it's important to run migrations with `bulk` option.
+The same is true for Rails, so it's important to run migrations with the `bulk` option.

-This article explains how `bulk` option changes Rails migration.
+This article explains how the `bulk` option affects Rails migrations.

 * Table Of Contents
 {:toc}